The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities

-Some participants highlighted the tensions in rapidly evolving domains such as crisis response where they had to balance the tension between the trade-off between technical novelty and time commitment:

-\begin{displayquote} \textit{Because you're dealing with a disaster, you need to be able to respond, and response sometimes doesn't mean having the optimal answer[...] because sometimes, if you find best answers too late, then it's meaningless.
-So there is a timeliness perspective.} -- $P_6$ \end{displayquote}
+In rapidly evolving domains like crisis response, $P_6$ noted tensions between novelty and time constraints: \textit{``because you're dealing with a disaster, you need to be able to respond, and response sometimes doesn't mean having the optimal answer[...] because sometimes, if you find best answers too late, then it's meaningless.
+So there is a timeliness perspective.''} Interviewees also noted that sudden shifts in policy, stakeholder needs, or organizational structure often made static software ill-suited to evolving deployment contexts, requiring repeated realignment.

-Interviewees also shared the sentiment where due to sudden changes in the policy environment, stakeholder needs or organizational structure, researchers had to reallocate significant time and effort to re-align their solutions to the PO's needs.
 As $P_3$ emphasized:

 \begin{displayquote} \textit{The biggest problem is, it [environment] doesn't stay the same.
 But the software stays the same.
 So the challenge is that after a while the reason why you don't see wide adoption of a software is because there's lots of variability in deployment space.} -- $P_3$ \end{displayquote}